 This fellow looks rather cheeky!
 I may have to move the nuts I put on one side of the house over to the other where they seem to like to play.

-So that's what has been up in my last couple weeks of December.
+So that's life in the last couple weeks of December.
 I leave you with my happy model!
 (She's a little flirt!)

 And I am SO happy to finally have turned the page and opened a new calendar to welcome 2021!